cylynx/veritas-sandbox/README.md

 version: "3.9"

 services:
-  jupyter:
+  veritas-sandbox:
-    image: jupyter/minimal-notebook
+    image: veritastool/veritas-sandbox
-    container_name: jupyter
+    container_name: veritas-sandbox
     ports:
       - 8888:8888
+      - 8001:8001
     volumes:
       - type: bind
         source: ./data/veritas
         target: /home/jovyan/veritas

-  veritas-assessment-tool:
-    image: veritastool/veritas-assessment-tool
-    container_name: veritas-assessment-tool
-    ports:
-      - 8001:8001
-    volumes:
-      - type: bind
-        source: ./data/veritas-assessment-files
-        target: /opt/veritas/file
 ```

 ## Usage

-Jupyter lab should be available on port 8888 and the Veritas assessment tool on port 8001.
+Jupyter lab should be available on port 8888 and the assessment tool on port 8001.
 The Jupyter homepage current features two demos - a credit scoring and customer marketing use case.
 Check out the examples, or create a fresh notebook to test with your own data.
 It also contains a convenient link to the Assessment tool.

 The default username (admin) and password (123456) can be used to access the assessment tool.
 Try generating a veritas report by uploading the json artifact produced by the python diagnosis tool.